 Volunteer for a few days and you don’t need to pay for a ticket to festivals big and small – from Glastonbury through to Reading/Leeds, and All Points East to Rewind.

-One day events can easily cost more than £80 after fees (those damn fees!), and you’ve got to factor in travel, food and drink on top.
+And a big reason for this is the price.
+One-day events can easily cost more than £80 after fees (those damn fees!), and you’ve got to factor in travel, food and drink on top.
 And obviously it’s much more for weekend festivals.
 Often I don’t think it’s worth the money.

 This means I’m always looking for deals and ways to save on festivals (here are a few tips), but if money really is tight yet you have the time, then it’s well worth looking into volunteering.

 Essentially in exchange for a shift or two (or three if it’s a longer festival), you get free entry to the festival.
 Yes, you are working, so you might miss some of the action, but it could easily be saving you hundreds of pounds.

 If you’ve ever been to a festival, you’ve seen the type of jobs volunteers do.
 There are those scanning tickets and tying wristbands.
 There are people pulling pints.
 There are others picking up rubbish and recycling.
 And there are some just generally helping out giving information.

 Shifts tend to be seven or eight hours long.
 Though these are assigned in advance, it looks like at most festivals it’s possible to switch with other volunteers if they agree – just in case your favourite band clashes with the time you are working.
 For longer festivals you may be required to work one night shift, and you might be working far away from the stages.

 You also usually need to attend some training, and some festivals require volunteers to attend a day or two before the masses arrive.

 Though this yeat there’s no Glastonbury, you can apply for the likes of Reading, Leeds, Camp Bestival, Isle of Wight, Lattitude, All Points East, Womad, Standon Calling, Rewind and many more.